vplesko/OrbLang/doc/examples/04_BinTreeMacro/README.md

 });
 ```

-This overloads `symBinTreeEntries` with a new function.
+Adding this overloads `symBinTreeEntries` with another function.
 This one takes an `i32` for its second argument, instead of `raw`.

-When calling an overloaded function, which one gets called depends on provided arguments and signatures of the candidate functions.
+When calling an overloaded function, which one gets called is decided based on provided arguments and signatures of candidate functions.

-You can inspect the final code for how `symBinTree` is tested.
-It can also be simplified.
-For example, the macro can be changed to be able to define multiple trees in one invocation, similar to how `sym` can declare multiple values.
+You can inspect the final code to see how `symBinTree` is called.
+This can also be simplified.
+For example, the macro can be changed to allow defining multiple trees in one invocation, similar to how `sym` can declare multiple values.

 ## Final code